–From David Gates (Bread), Everything I Own

 I miss you so much these days.
 It’s so difficult to make the drive to see you.
 Like Harry Chapin said, “The job is a hassle and the kids got the flu, but it’s sure nice talking to you…”

 When I arrive at the nursing home, I find you sleeping.
 I sit in your wheelchair beside your bed waiting for you to wake up.
 I find that you have died a little more.
 You awaken and call me Becky.
 “I’m Jennie,” I tell you.
 “Your favorite daughter.”
 We laugh, but I am sad that you have forgotten me again.

 I’ve been asking myself that a lot lately, dad.
 I was remembering the other day all the time I spent in your study as a little girl.
 Your tall, wide bookcase held mystery and adventure for me.
 I poured over your poetry books and listened to your Joan Baez and Tammy Wynette records.
 My friends would have thought it weird, but I loved them.
 I remember how much you didn’t like Rod McKewn – how much you liked “the way I write.”
-Surely, because of you my daughters have names fashioned somewhat from literary characters.

 You awaken from your 24-hour-a day, round-the-clock nap.
 You ask, “Where do you live these days?”
 You don’t remember.
 I tell you I live in Oklahoma City, 15 miles away.
 But, I might as well be 10,000 miles away.
 I can’t reach you.
 What took you away from me?
 I hate it that you are gone, and yet, you are still here.
 Some of you; parts of you; pieces of you.
 I wish you could come back for a day and tell me what to do, dad.